Free Earth Day Challenge for Kids: Creative Way to Make it Fun

 Day 7: Pick Up Trash as Part of Your Earth Day Challenge

 Brainstorm places that you can pick up trash.
-A few ideas include your yard, a local park, playground, or elderly neighbor’s place.
+A few ideas include your yard, a local park, playground, or an elderly neighbor's place (with permission).

 Remember to wear gloves and be careful when picking up objects.
-Also, make sure to have a garbage can or dumpster to place what you’ve collected.
-If any items are recyclable, look for those types of containers.
+Also, make sure to have a garbage can or dumpster to place what you've collected.
+If any items are recyclable, look for those types of containers to put those materials in.

 Day 8: Turn Off The Water While Brushing Your Teeth

 You can save about 3-4 gallons of water by turning off the water while brushing their teeth.
-Great way to save water and help preserve our planet!
+This step is a great way to save water and help preserve our planet!

 Day 9: Start a Compost Pile as Part of Your Earth Day Challenge